Leadership

 Alaska

-Paul Barney, O.D., was elected to the American Optometric Association (AOA) Board of Trustees at the 125th Annual AOA Congress & 52nd Annual AOSA Conference: Optometry’s Meeting® in June 2022.
+Paul M. Barney, O.D., of Alaska, was elected to the AOA Board of Trustees at the 125th Annual AOA Congress & 52nd Annual AOSA Conference: Optometry’s Meeting® in June 2022 and was reelected as trustee during the 127th Annual AOA Congress & 54th Annual AOSA Conference: Optometry’s Meeting in June 2024.

 Dr. Barney has dedicated more than 20 years of volunteer service to the Alaska Optometric Association (AKOA), where he has held almost every leadership title, including president, chair of the Education Committee and chair of the Legislative Committee.
-He also has served as a member of the Board of Examiners in Optometry for the state of Alaska for eight years, including five years as chairperson.
-Dr. Barney has devoted countless hours over many years advocating for the advancement of the practice of optometry in Alaska so that the needs of optometric patients in the rural areas and villages of the vast state can have access to the best care possible.
-He currently serves as chairperson of the Legislative Committee for the AKOA.
-He was instrumental in passing H.B.103 in 2017, an Alaska statute which gave the Alaska Board of Examiners in Optometry the autonomy and the authority to write regulations for anything that is taught at an accredited school or college of optometry.
+He also has served as a member of the Board of Examiners in Optometry for the state of Alaska for eight years, including five years as chair.
+Dr. Barney has devoted countless hours over many years advocating for the advancement of the practice of optometry in Alaska so that optometric patients in the rural areas and villages of the vast state can have access to the best care possible.
+He currently serves as chair of the Legislative Committee for the AKOA.
+He was instrumental in passing H.B.103 in 2017, a statute that gave the Alaska Board of Examiners in Optometry the autonomy and the authority to write regulations for anything that is taught at an accredited school or college of optometry.

 Dr. Barney served as Alaska’s director to the Great Western Council of Optometry for several years and served as its president from 2014-2015.